ClaudioESSilva/claudioessilva.github.io/content/post/2017-09-12-someone-is-not-following-the-best-practices-dbatools-and-pester-dont-lie.md

 <li>Check if you have access to the instance (great way to know quickly if some instance is stopped)</li>
 <li>Check if your backups are running with success and within our policy time interval</li>
 <li>Check if your datafiles are set to growth by fixed value and not percent.
 Also if that fixed value is more than X mb.
-<li>Want to <a href="https://sqldbawithabeard.com/2017/03/25/using-pester-with-dbatools-test-dbalastbackup/" target="_blank" rel="noopener">Test your last backup</a>?
-Or something completely different like Rob's made for <a href="https://sqldbawithabeard.com/2017/05/16/pester-for-presentations-ensuring-it-goes-ok/" target="_blank" rel="noopener">Pester for Presentations – Ensuring it goes ok</a>? </li>
+<li>Want to [Test your last backup](https://sqldbawithabeard.com/2017/03/25/using-pester-with-dbatools-test-dbalastbackup/)?
+Or something completely different like Rob's made for [Pester for Presentations – Ensuring it goes ok](https://sqldbawithabeard.com/2017/05/16/pester-for-presentations-ensuring-it-goes-ok/)? </li>
 </ul>
 </ul>
 You name it!
 ## Want more?
 I hope you have seen some new stuff and get some ideas from this blog post!

-If you want to know if there will be some dbatools presentations near you, visit our <a href="https://dbatools.io/presentations/" target="_blank" rel="noopener">presentation page</a>.
-You can find some of our presentations on our <a href="https://dbatools.io/youtube" target="_blank" rel="noopener">youtube channel</a> and code example on the <a href="https://github.com/sqlcollaborative/community-presentations" target="_blank" rel="noopener">community presentations on GitHub</a>.
+If you want to know if there will be some dbatools presentations near you, visit our [presentation page](https://dbatools.io/presentations/).
+You can find some of our presentations on our [youtube channel](https://dbatools.io/youtube) and code example on the [community presentations on GitHub](https://github.com/sqlcollaborative/community-presentations).

-About Pester and other examples and use cases, we have the <a href="https://github.com/pester/Pester/wiki/Articles-and-other-resources" target="_blank" rel="noopener">Articles and other resources</a> page maintained by the Pester team.
+About Pester and other examples and use cases, we have the [Articles and other resources](https://github.com/pester/Pester/wiki/Articles-and-other-resources) page maintained by the Pester team.

 I'm looking forward to read the other blog posts (follow the comments on Rob's post, or the roundup later) on this month's T-SQL Tuesdays and see what people is being doing with PowerShell.